 Wouldn’t it be wiser to measure all traffic simultaneously?
 Why allocate so many resources solely to vehicles?
 What is the interaction between road users and infrastructure actually like?
 How do we measure the impact of campaigns, changes and, ultimately, our spending of shared tax assets?

-This type of more detailed questions has only been studied by short-term manual observations or just guessed.
-Our explicit goal in the development of OTUS3D was to make behaviors, interaction and traffic safety objectively measurable.In numerous projects, we have shown how this can be done and how the gained insights can be used for efficient planning and learning.
+This type of more detailed question has only been studied using short-term manual observations, or just guessed.
+Our explicit goal in the development of OTUS3D was to make behavior, interaction and traffic safety objectively measurable.
+We have shown how this can be done in numerous projects and how the insights gained can be used for efficient planning and learning.